jamesleyD/tp-devops-correction-docker/TP2.md

 Pour pas qu'elles soient visibles dans le code et on peut également les scopés

+### 2-3 Why did we put needs: build-and-test-backend on this job?
+Maybe try without this and you will see!

+Pour ne lancer que le job si les tests sont ok.

 ### 2-4 For what purpose do we need to push docker images?

 On construit l'image une fois et ensuite, on peut exécuter cette meme image sur n'importe quel serveur, environnement ou machine.